Honoring Benjamin Banneker

-The Good and the Beautiful is proud to celebrate Black History Month, which was given national recognition in 1976.
+The Good and the Beautiful is proud to celebrate Black History Month, which was first nationally recognition in 1976.
 Every United States president since has designated each February as an opportunity to honor the historical and current achievements of black Americans.
-We are honoring these important figures in our history today by sharing the story of Benjamin Banneker, along with free printable PDF activities in honor of his life and Black History Month.
+We are honoring these important figures in our history today by sharing the story of Benjamin Banneker.
+Keep reading for free printable PDF activities in honor of his life and Black History Month.

 Unlike most black men in the United States in those years, Benjamin Banneker was born free in 1731.
-His parents (a formerly enslaved man and the daughter of a mixed-race couple) owned a very large and successful tobacco farm where Benjamin grew up and enjoyed working.
+His father (a formerly enslaved man) and his mother (the daughter of a mixed-race couple) owned a very large and successful tobacco farm where Benjamin grew up and enjoyed working.
 They suffered from prejudice and alienation, as it was not common for black people to own property.